7Ji/git-mirrorer/README.md

 ```
 sudo pacman -Syu xxhash libgit2 libyaml
 ```
+If you're building in the git tree `git` is also needed to generate the version info.

 When the dependencies are all installed, just run `make` in the folder you're reading this `README.md`, the result binary would be `git-mirrorer`.

 ## License